Skip to Main Content

 • 2007: PSU Civic Engagement Award for Excellence in Community-Based Teaching and Learning

-• 2005: Annual Service-Learning Research Award, International Association for Research on Service-Learning and Community Engagement
+• 2005: Distinguished Service-Learning Research Award, International Association for Research on Service-Learning and Community Engagement

 Research

-• Evaluation of the Implementation of the Patient-Centered Primary Care Home 2012-2013 Model in Oregon, Phase I – Experiences of Early Implementation.
-Office of Oregon Health Policy and Research, Oregon Health Authority Role: Principal Investigator
+• Evaluation of the Implementation of the Patient-Centered Primary Care Home Model in Oregon, Phase I – Experiences of Early Implementation.
+2012-2013.
+Office of Oregon Health Policy and Research, Oregon Health Authority.
+Role: Co-Investigator

-• Evaluation of the “Training Residents in Prevention and Policy” Project 2010-2013 Oregon Health & Sciences University, funded by the Health Resources and Services Administration.
-Role: Principal Investigator for evaluation
+• Evaluation of the “Training Residents in Prevention and Policy” Project.
+2010-2013.
+Oregon Health & Sciences University and Health Resources and Services Administration.
+Role: Principal Investigator

-• Evaluation of “Faculty for the Engaged Campus.’”
-2007-2010 Fund for the Improvement of Post-Secondary Education and Community-Campus Partnerships for Health Evaluation of a national project to develop faculty and institutional capacity to conduct community-engaged scholarship in health professions education schools.
+• Evaluation of “Faculty for the Engaged Campus.”
+2007-2010.
+Fund for the Improvement of Post-Secondary Education and Community-Campus Partnerships for Health.
 Role: Principal Investigator

 ¹ CEPH Primary Instructional Faculty